willbprog127/spiritvnc-fltk-no-libssh2/README.md

 # SpiritVNC - FLTK
-SpiritVNC - FLTK is an FLTK-based multi-view VNC client for most Linux distros, macOS, FreeBSD, OpenIndiana and *experimentally* on Windows 10 and 11.
+SpiritVNC - FLTK is an FLTK-based multi-view VNC client for most Linux distros, macOS, FreeBSD, OpenIndiana and *experimentally* on Windows 10 and 11 (using MSYS2).
 SpiritVNC features VNC-through-SSH, reverse (listening) VNC connections and timed scanning of connected viewers.
 SpiritVNC - FLTK may run on other Unix-like systems using X11, as well.

 #### A note about NOT using libssh2
-Because of changes the last year or two with libssh2, I was forced to develop this non-libssh2 version of SpiritVNC - FLTK.
-This version uses the system's built-in or readily-installed SSH client.
-Most Linux distros, recent macOS releases and BSDs have the `ssh` command ready for use.
+Because of unfavorable changes with libssh2, I was forced to develop this non-libssh2 version of SpiritVNC - FLTK.
+This version uses a system's built-in or readily-installed SSH client.
+Most Linux distros, recent macOS and Windows releases and BSDs have the `ssh` command ready for use.
 If not, it usually can be installed easily enough.
-You can even install a SSH client on Windows 10 and higher.

 Using the system's SSH client with SpiritVNC is NOT an elegant solution, and you may encounter some freezes while connections are closed in the background.
 On some OSs the child `ssh` processes won't even close properly.
 I keep working and experimenting, and eventually I'll find some better way to do this.
 Any suggestions are welcome! 👍